-DLNR NEWS RELEASE: Hundreds of thousands of ‘Ōhi‘a trees killed by mysterious diseasePosted on Dec 23, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Hundreds of thousands of ‘Ōhi‘a trees killed by mysterious diseasePosted on Dec 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – Rapid ‘Ōhi‘a Death, is a mysterious disease that has already killed hundreds of thousands of Hawaii’s iconic and native ‘Ōhi‘a, the backbone of Hawaii’s native forests and watersheds.